titan-syndicate/glowing-system/docs/ci.md

 1. **build-tag-push-dev-image**: Responsible for building the application, creating its image, and pushing it to Docker Hub.
 2. **update-helm-repo**: To be invoked only if the infrastructure undergoes any changes.
-3. **helm-upgrade-dev**: Pulls the latest version of the `@latest-dev` tag of the image and performs a Helm upgrade on our development Kubernetes cluster.
+3. **helm-upgrade-dev**: Pulls the latest Docker image using the Git commit hash as a tag and performs a Helm upgrade on our development Kubernetes cluster.

 ## Workflow Details